robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 Turns out, executing everything in order is very expensive.
 If `circleArea` takes too long to finish, then we're blocking `squareArea` from executing at all until then.
 In fact, for this example, it doesn’t matter which order we pick, the result is always going to be the same.
 The order expressed in our programs is too arbitrary.

 > […] order is very expensive.
-{: .highlight-paragraph}
+{: .highlight-paragraph}gde33:

 We want our computers to be able to do more things, and do more things